CNGdrive/CNG-RTK-HUB/.github/notes/tech-spec.md

 ## Non-functional constraints

-- Real-time latency target: <300 ms from correction receipt to published corrected solution for cellular/WAN when possible.
+- Real-time latency target: <1000 ms from correction receipt to published corrected solution (relaxed from <300ms for accuracy priority).
-- Memory/CPU: run on lightweight Linux device or user laptop.
+- Memory/CPU: run on lightweight Linux device or user laptop. **Android-optimized**: <100MB memory, <30% CPU for dual-receiver operation.
 - Modular code for Copilot to generate drivers and services.
 - **Responsive Design**: Universal screen size support (phones to tablets) with adaptive layouts.
 - **API Integration**: WebSocket real-time communication and HTTP REST endpoints (see above).